funkhaus/wordpress-theme-boilerplate/README.md

 ### Style Sheet Struture

-Our preferred approach with CSS is to structure it similar to the sites visual structure.
+Our preferred approach with CSS is to structure it similar to the sites' visual structure.
 So things that appear at the top of the browser window, should be higher in the CSS document.
-This makes it faster for us to find a section of code, based on the visual hierarchy of the site.
+This makes it faster to find a section of code, based on the visual hierarchy of the site.

-This also applies to individual elements too, so when defining things that might be inside a `.block` for example, try to keep the visual hierarchy in mind.
+This also applies to individual elements too, so when defining things that might be inside a `.block` try to keep the visual hierarchy in mind.
 For example:

 ```html
 <div id="content" class="work-detail">